-232 Transformation and Innovation in the Wake of Devastation, an Economic and Disaster Recovery Plan for Puerto Rico.
-Government of Puerto Rico.
+243 Government of Puerto Rico.
+Transformation and Innovation in the Wake of Devastation, an Economic and Disaster Recovery Plan for Puerto Rico.
 August 8, 2018.

 Grantee

 The Government of Puerto Rico is formally the Grantee for the CDBG-MIT funds.
 The Governor has designated PRDOH as the grantee for purposes of administering the program and executing grant agreements with HUD.
 Therefore, PRDOH will be referred to as the grantee in this Action Plan and in administrative agreements with HUD.